CANTUS-Project/api/source/http_methods.rst

 body (being the resources themselves).

 The API author guesses there will be two primary purposes for HEAD requests.
-First, to determine whether a resource has changed (by using the :http:header:`Etag` header, for instance).
+First, to determine whether a resource has changed (by using the :http:header:`ETag` header, for instance).
 Second, to determine the characteristics of a search result without downloading and inspecting all results.

 .. _`search http method`: